wengpingbo/scripts-set/README.md

 rename.sh:

-flood_ping.sh: a script can fork many process to send icmp packet
+flood-ping.sh: a script can fork many process to send icmp packet

 dfunc.sh: disassemble specified function in a shared library

+repo-reset.sh: reset all repo in a directory to HEAD hardly